Copubah/Copubah/README.md

 ## About

 I am a Cloud Engineer focused on AWS-native architecture, infrastructure automation, and DevOps practices.
-AWS Community Builder in Cloud Operations;sharing architecture patterns, best practices, and cloud knowledge across the AWS ecosystem.
+AWS Community Builder in Cloud Operations, sharing architecture patterns, best practices, and cloud knowledge across the AWS ecosystem.

 ---